Five Primary Principles Defining Islam

 Read in the name of your Lord….
 Qur’an 96:1

-Learning beneficial knowledge is an obligation on every Muslim.
+Learning useful knowledge is an obligation on every Muslim.
 Prophet Muhammad said:

 The angels spread their wings [as in pleasure and service] for the

 On the other hand, wisdom means a total insight and having sound judgment concerning a matter or situation through understanding the cause and effect phenomena.
-Al-Hikmah dictates to do what is required in the right manner, at the right time, and in the right place.
-Islam teaches that failures be avoided by good education, study and research.
+Al-Hikmah dictates to do what is appropriate in the right manner, at the right time, and in the right place.
+Islam teaches that failures avoided by proper education, study, and research.
 The Prophet said:

 When attempting to conduct an affair, you must study [predict] its outcome.
 If good,

 Knowledge, wisdom, and Tazkiyah are the building blocks of a successful people, all of which Prophet Muhammad taught.
 These schools represent the mortal, spiritual and religious domains of life.
-With these principles, Prophet Muhammad founded a successful nation that liberated one half of the then known world from tyranny, superstition and dissention.
+With these principles, Prophet Muhammad founded a prosperous nation that liberated one half of the then known world from tyranny, superstition, and squabble.

 It is not surprising that many world historians, leaders and philosophers honored Prophet Muhammad for his outstanding accomplishments and character.
 For example, regarding the essentials of human greatness, the historian Lamar Tine states: